ethangclark/bar/curriculum/barPrep/README.md

 # Module creation prompt (used with o1, which put each module on a newline, which I actually preferred...)

-Design a course outline for Baramu, a conversation-based bar exam prep course.
-Baramu is designed to prepare law students for all components of the bar exam -- MBE, MEE, and MPT.
+Design a course outline for SummitEd.ai, a conversation-based bar exam prep course.
+SummitEd.ai is designed to prepare law students for all components of the bar exam -- MBE, MEE, and MPT.
 The modules you define in your outline will later be broken down into conversational/writing exercises designed to rewire participants' brains so they perform as well as they can.

 Define each module in your outline in <module> tags, like so: